Saturday, January 18, 2025

 How cocaine use can change your brain’s circuitry

-A new study in Biological Psychiatry investigates how self-administered cocaine use in mice can change the way genes function in the brain.
+A study in Biological Psychiatry investigates how self-administered cocaine use in mice can change the way genes function in the brain.

-In a recent study, a team of Canadian, American, and Korean researchers allowed mice to self-administer cocaine to model human addiction.
+In a study, a team of Canadian, American, and Korean researchers allowed mice to self-administer cocaine to model human addiction.
 They compared how the brain responds to first-time use, withdrawal, and re-exposure after withdrawal.

 Researchers found that cocaine use can reprogram the brain’s reward circuitry and alter the way the brain responds to cocaine in the future.
-They recently published their results in Biological Psychiatry.

-They identified three unique brain patterns – one for first-ever exposure to cocaine, one for re-exposure to cocaine after withdrawal, and re-exposure to a salt-solution mimicking cocaine use behavior without actual cocaine.
+They identified three unique brain patterns – one for first-ever exposure to cocaine, one for re-exposure to cocaine after withdrawal, and re-exposure to a salt solution mimicking cocaine use behavior without actual cocaine.
 Each pattern exhibited similarities and differences in the way genes were expressed.

 Affected genes may be good targets for drug development and cocaine therapy

 The most striking finding involved commonalities within the three patterns.
 Researchers found very similar genes were often affected and in similar ways – genes that were over-active in one pattern were typically also over-active in the others.
-The only differences marking each pattern were the size of the changes – which depended largely on the stage of cocaine use such as first-time use or re-exposure after withdrawal.
-These results suggest these genes may act as a good target for drug development and cocaine therapy.

 For instance, researchers found a gene called, cyclic adenosine monophosphate response element binding protein 1 (CREB1) that was similarly affected in all stages of cocaine use.
 Researchers hypothesize that CREB1 may be a key player in addiction initiation, shaping the brain’s circuitry to favor cocaine use.